sillelien/dollar/dollar-docs/src/main/resources/pages/scripting.md

 ##Parameters &amp; Functions

 In most programming languages you have the concept of functions and parameters, i.e. you can parametrized blocks of code.
-In DollarScript you can parameterize *anything*.
+In Dollar you can parameterize *anything*.
 For example let's just take a simple expression that adds two strings together, in reverse order, and pass in two parameters.

 ```dollar
 ($2 + " " + $1)("Hello", "World") <=> "World Hello"